-A monthly subscription will cost you £4.99 per month, 6 monthly at £3.99 per month and a year subscription at £3.49 per month.
+A monthly subscription will cost you £4.99 per month.
+Opt for a bit longer and 6 months will cost £3.99 per month and a year subscription at £3.49 per month.

 Any good reviewer would try this service out, but I’m obviously not a good reviewer.
 Looking at the options, there is nothing that stands out as being particularly useful.
 And when one of the features is an icon, it makes me think that they’re struggling to justify the benefits.